-To Hell and Back: The Impossible Resilience of Elizabeth Smart
+To Hell and Back: The Impossible Resilience of Elizabeth Smart - E!
+Online

 In July, a month after Elizabeth vanished, Ed Smart told the Deseret News, "There's a big hole in our family.
 I really thought this would be over long ago, and I don't know how long it's going to go on...There's no way I'm going to be able to forget Elizabeth and get her out of my mind, but life goes on.
 You can't just shut down and crawl in a hole."

 During the day, Ed and Lois—devout Mormons who both hailed from sprawling families with deep ties to the community—were trying to make things feel as normal as possible for Mary Katherine and her four brothers.
 They tried to keep them out of the sight of the TV crews hovering around the house and took them to regular summer activities, like swimming.
-But at night, the four children preferred sleeping in their parents' room with them.
+But at night, the children preferred sleeping in their parents' room with them.
 Neighbors and family members pitched in to keep the kids occupied while the Smarts searched for Elizabeth.
-Ed and Lois found themselves up in the middle of the night, sitting in the room their daughter had been taken from and wondering what she went through.
+Ed and Lois found themselves up in the middle of the night, sitting in the room their daughter had been taken from and wondering what she had experienced.

 They also worried intently about Mary Katherine's well-being.
 Lois remembered thinking, "We can't lose both daughters.
 Because they both had gone through so much.
 And yet we had one with us.
 But she was dealing with and living with the idea that her sister was gone.
 And she was the only one that witnessed that."

-And as the weeks turned into months, the Smarts remained determined to keep Elizabeth's name in the news, convinced she was out there somewhere—and the media happily obliged.
+As the weeks turned into months, the Smarts remained determined to keep Elizabeth's name in the news, convinced she was out there somewhere—and the media happily obliged.

-On MSNBC in August 2002, Ed told Dan Abrams that Mary Katherine had told them that she thought the voice of the man who took Elizabeth sounded "familiar."
+On MSNBC in August 2002, Ed told Dan Abrams that Mary Katherine had said that she thought the voice of the man who took Elizabeth sounded "familiar."

 While simultaneously processing thousands of tips and alleged sightings of Elizabeth all over Utah and beyond, police had zeroed in on a suspect, a man with a criminal record named Richard Ricci who had worked as a handyman at the Smart home and had admitted to burglarizing several houses, including theirs.
 He was locked up on a parole violation—but had been out when Elizabeth went missing, and he had put hundreds of unexplained miles on his car between May 30 and June 8.
 He was never charged in Elizabeth's case, however; Ricci ended up dying in prison of a brain hemorrhage on Aug.
 30, 2002, while awaiting trial on the burglary charges.

-In the book Bringing Elizabeth Home: A Journey of Faith and Hope, Lois recalled coming upon her daughter's horseback-riding gear that September and going for a ride along her daughter's favorite trail.
+In the book Bringing Elizabeth Home: A Journey of Faith and Hope, Lois recalled coming upon her daughter's equestrian gear that September and going for a ride along her daughter's favorite trail.
 It was then, looking at the view, that it hit her that Elizabeth "may not be coming back.
 I remember I took the pin that I always wore of Elizabeth, and took it off and put it on a rock up there.
 And it was my way of letting go."

 But when Ed came to her one day and suggested they hold a memorial, she said, "absolutely not."